aribo/blog/readme.md

-Read me for blog project
+Read me for blog project<br/>
-This is a Python/Flask/Nginx project
+This is a Python/Flask/Nginx project<br/>